PhyloGrok/AnalyzeBloodwork/README.md

 Computational resources have been provided by NSF Extreme Science and Engineering Discovery Environment (XSEDE) through an educational allocation awarded to Robinson: “Bioinformatics Training for Applications in Translational and Molecular Biosciences”, under NSF grant number ACI-1548562.

-[Analysis of Akimel O'otham (NIDDK Pima Diabetes dataset)](Content/Ookem_Diabetes.md), with *Python, Scikit-learn, and Jupyter Notebooks*.
+[Predicitive Diagnosis for Diabetes with Machine Learning Approach - Akimel O'otham (NIDDK Pima Diabetes dataset)](Content/Ookem_Diabetes.md), with *Python, Scikit-learn, and Jupyter Notebooks*.
 Brandon Lamotte (BTEC423, Spring 2022)

 [Linear Regression in R with Examples](Content/LinearRegressionR.md).
 R-script and examples for single and multiple linear regressions. (initially with BTEC330, Fall 2019)

-[Algorithm selection for predictive classification (ML)](Content/MLselection_CaretR.md).
+[Algorithm selection for Biomarker Discovery from clinical and molecular expression data (ML) - NIH IBS dataset](Content/MLselection_CaretR.md).
 Compare performance of Machine Learning algorithms with R and Caret package.
 (Acknowledgements to Daniel Gidron, BTEC495, Summer 2021)

 ## B. Use the code